top of page

 Search

 Pentecost was the day the Holy Spirit descended upon the disciples of Jesus.
-Pentecost is the Greek word for Shavout and also means fifty whereas Shavuot would occur fifty days after the first day of Passover.
-The Passover celebration would “coincidentally” occur the night before and the day of Jesus’s death where Jesus played the part of the sacrificial Passover lamb.
-Shavuot in English is called the feast of weeks and was the day the Ten Commandments were given on Mount Sinai and continued to be celebrated yearly.
-This was the very first moral law in history and what our ethical laws of today are based on.
-Passover was to celebrate the eve of the exodus out of Egypt and the night of passing over when the firstborn of the Israelites were spared.
+Pentecost is the Greek word for Shavuot and also means fifty, whereas Shavuot would occur fifty days after the first day of Passover.
+The Passover celebration would “coincidentally” occur the night before and the day of Jesus’s death, where Jesus played the part of the sacrificial Passover lamb.
+Shavuot in English is called the Feast of Weeks and was the day the Ten Commandments were given on Mount Sinai, and continues to be celebrated yearly.
+This was the very first moral law in history, and what our ethical laws of today are based on.
+Passover was to celebrate the ‘eve of the exodus’ out of Egypt and the night of 'passing over' when the firstborn of the Israelites were spared.

-Paul was a Roman, Hebrew, and Pharisee.
-He was a citizen of Tarsus (Acts 21:39) and Rome (Acts 16:37-38, 22:25-28), had status as well as money, was a Hebrew of Hebrews, knew Greek philosophers (Acts 17:18), had good Jewish education (Acts 22:3), and thought he was doing a service to God by persecuting “false prophets” (Gal 1:13-14).
+Paul was a Roman, a Hebrew, and a Pharisee.
+He was a citizen of Tarsus (Acts 21:39) and Rome (Acts 16:37-38, 22:25-28), had status as well as money, was a Hebrew of Hebrews, knew Greek philosophers (Acts 17:18), had a good Jewish education (Acts 22:3), and thought he was doing a service to God by persecuting “false prophets” (Gal 1:13-14).
 Saul had approved of Stephen’s execution (Acts 8:1-3).
-Saul also known as Paul was a proud pharisee but Jesus made him a humble servant.
+Saul, also known as Paul, was a proud Pharisee, but Jesus made him a humble servant.
 Paul’s epistles take up a significant amount of the New Testament.
 Paul sets an example and hints toward the question, “How far are you willing to go to preach the gospel?”
-He went through many hardships sleeping on cold floors, hunger, threats, and traveling through hazardous conditions yet he went to the ends of the earth to tell people about Jesus.
-Paul provides an understanding of the purpose of suffering for Jesus just as Jesus had done for us and the importance of allowing it to grow your faith and character.
+He went through many hardships, sleeping on cold floors, hunger, threats, and traveling through hazardous conditions, yet he went to the ends of the earth to tell people about Jesus.
+Paul provides an understanding of the purpose of suffering for Jesus, just as Jesus had done for us, and the importance of allowing it to grow your faith and character.

-As well as missional hardships, Paul also dealt with personal difficulties referring to a “thorn in the flesh” that scholars believe could have been a chronic physical ailment.
-Paul expressed anxiety for the churches that he founded and nurtured as well as feeling overwhelmed in his trials.
-Many friends betrayed Paul and so he said, “All have deserted me”.
-There were other missionaries around this time too such as Peter who was called a fisher of all types of men such as Jews and Gentiles all the same.
+As well as missionary hardships, Paul also dealt with personal difficulties, referring to a “thorn in the flesh” that scholars believe could have been a chronic physical ailment.
+Paul expressed anxiety for the churches that he founded and nurtured, as well as feeling overwhelmed in his trials.
+Many friends betrayed Paul, and so he said, “All have deserted me”.
+There were other missionaries around this time, too, such as Peter, who was called a fisher of all types of men, such as Jews and Gentiles, all the same.
 John is believed to have lived the longest out of all the apostles.
-The rest were persecuted around probably their 30s and 40s.
-John possibly lived until his 80s and died of old age.
+Peter & Paul lived until about their 60s and died from martyrdom.
+John lived until his 90s and died of old age.
 We see Paul’s motivation as justification realities (what God has done), John’s motivation was more sanctification realities (what God is doing through you), and finally, Peter’s motivation seemed to be glorification realities (what God has promised to do).

-Within salvation issues the things that aren’t worth being so passionate about are women in leadership, spiritual gifts, baptism, communion, end times (different views), church leadership structure, and alcohol consumption.
+Within salvation issues, the things that aren’t worth being so passionate about are women in leadership, spiritual gifts, baptism, communion, different views on end times, church leadership structure, and alcohol consumption.
 These are all secondary issues where it’s okay to have different opinions.
 The issues that matter that we have to make sure we are all aligned with are the Trinity, the incarnation (God came in the flesh), Jesus’ atonement (dying for our sins), the resurrection, salvation, the inspiration and authority of scripture (belief in the truth), and the second coming.
-These can’t be messed with otherwise we are talking about false teachings.
-What are the intentions and how do the people you learn from live out their lives?
+These can’t be messed with; otherwise, we are talking about false teachings.
+What are the intentions, and how do the people you learn from live out their lives?
 Are they humble or prideful?
-What is the fruit of their life and from that you should determine how much you will allow them to speak into you?
+What is the fruit of their life?
+From that, you should determine how much you will allow them to speak into you.

 It may seem like these books contradict each other because of what's being emphasized to specific groups of people, but it's based on what they are struggling with at the time.
-These books in reality complement each other within context.
-Our words are so powerful which means you can undo so much good if you don’t watch your tongue or be careful of the impact of what you’re saying.
-So, have good intentions but also have discernment.
+These books, in reality, complement each other within context.
+Our words are so powerful, which means you can undo so much good if you don’t watch your tongue within the impact of your words.
+So, have good intentions, but also have discernment.
 In James, we found a topic on the sin of partiality (James 2:1-13).
 We can apply that we should focus on inner beauty rather than outer beauty in judging from character and not by how society looks upon people.
 Then others can witness you being an example of Christ.
-We hear about taming of the tongue (James 3:1-12) where from the heart the mouth speaks.
-So, seek God for a pure heart and new mind giving yourself no excuse to act in the flesh.
+We hear about the taming of the tongue (James 3:1-12), where from the heart the mouth speaks.
+Seek God for a pure heart and new mind, giving yourself no excuse to act in the flesh.

 ree